Oscar Predictions Punishment Poll

 Directed by: Woody Allen

-Written by: Woody Allen and Marshall Brickman
+Written by: Woody Allen, Marshall Brickman

-Allen serves up a nostalgia that was utterly of its time; he incarnates an idea of the city that, even now, remains as strong as its reality and refracts his disappointed ideals into high existential crises. – Richard Brody, New Yorker
+Allen serves up a nostalgia that was utterly of its time; he incarnates an idea of the city that, even now, remains as strong as its reality and refracts his disappointed ideals into high existential crises. — Richard Brody, The New Yorker